PROTEC Membership: What it Means

 Each municipal member of PROTEC adds to the political and financial strength of PROTEC, as well as in turn, the political and financial strength of each and every one of our members, as we defend all of our Municipal Rights of Way (ROW) interests together.

-PROTEC, since 1996 has served as an information gathering, dissemination and education access point for our 100 members and for policy makers in various capacities in the Executive, Administrative, Legislative and Judicial Branches of State and Federal Government.
+Since 1996, PROTEC has served as an information gathering, dissemination and education access point for our 100+ members and for policy makers in various capacities in the Executive, Administrative, Legislative and Judicial Branches of Local, State and Federal Government.
 We also reach many industries who utilize our ROW.
-Finally, we reach, share and coordinate with many communities who are not current members, both in Michigan and across the country.
+Finally, we reach out to, share and coordinate with many communities who are not current members, both in Michigan and across the country.
 All in the interest of protecting local community interests in our ROW.

-Today, we continue to lead Michigan communities in addressing that same telecom industry, as well as opposing proposals such as ITC’s 100 foot electric transmission towers and lines right down community main streets, as well as the ROW inroads being attempted by the pipeline industry.
+Today, we continue to lead Michigan communities in addressing that same telecom industry, as well as opposing other ROW intrusions such as ITC’s 100 foot electric transmission towers and lines right down community main streets, as well as the ROW inroads being attempted by the pipeline industry.

 - Legislative negotiations over the Metro Act in 2002 and the Video Service Act of 2006;